HEALTH CENTER BOARD OF DIRECTORS

 Laurinda Mackenzie is the Chief Executive Officer of Oregon Anesthesiology Group (OAG).
 Prior to becoming OAG’s CEO in 2011, Ms. Mackenzie held a series of senior executive leadership roles at UnitedHealth Group, including Executive Vice President of OptumHealth Vision; Senior Vice President of Vendor Relationships for Specialized Care Services; and President and CEO of Life Era Corporation.
 Her extensive background in the complex and competitive healthcare environment has enabled her to bring a fresh perspective to the anesthesia arena and to forge strategic alliances and partnerships with customers by developing shared visions for healthcare delivery.

 Ms. Mackenzie is a strong advocate for the work of Virginia Garcia Memorial Health Center and believes everyone deserves access to high quality comprehensive and culturally appropriate primary healthcare.
-She serves as Treasurer of the Board at Virginia Garcia Memorial Health Center and Chairman of the Board of the Virginia Garcia Memorial Foundation, where she played a key role in the fundraising for the new 35,000 square foot Cornelius Wellness Center that opened in late 2012.
+She serves as Chairman of the Board at Virginia Garcia Memorial Health Center and has previously served as Chairman of the Board of the Virginia Garcia Memorial Foundation, where she played a key role in the fundraising for the new 35,000 square foot Cornelius Wellness Center that opened in late 2012.

 Ricardo Palazuelos, Vice Chair